gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Running the OpenCL version of mdrun
 -----------------------------------

-The current version works with GCN-based AMD GPUs, and NVIDIA CUDA GPUs.
+Currently supported hardware architectures are:
+- GCN-based AMD GPUs;
+- NVIDIA GPUs (with at least OpenCL 1.2 support);
+- Intel iGPUs.
 Make sure that you have the latest drivers installed.
 For AMD GPUs, the compute-oriented `ROCm <https://rocm.github.io/>`_ stack is recommended;
 alternatively, the AMDGPU-PRO stack is also compatible; using the outdated and unsupported `fglrx` proprietary driver and runtime is not recommended (but